JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 Key points

-1. Pattern match on the list input: its either empty or not
+1. Pattern match on the list input: its either empty or is a head/tail pair
 2. Recursively call the function on the tail of the list (plus other arguments): it **should work for shorter lists by induction**

 Fortunately many common operations are already in the `List` module in the `Core` library: